 c.
 The principles of legal certainty, legality, and typicity.

 3º) Consequently, sanctions can be appealed through the administrative Courts in Spain and before the European Courts.

-Despite the fact that our offices will remain closed during this COVID 19 period, we will always be kept a direct contact as always by email, phone (0034.
-687 88 88 73 y email@example.com)
+Despite the fact that our offices will remain closed during this COVID-19 period.
+We will always be kept a direct contact as always by email, or phone (0034.
+687 88 88 73 and firstname.lastname@example.org)

 And also, we will be delighted to arrange a videoconference in case you might need it.

 Finally, during this moment of crisis, I would like- if I may- to kindly give a message of encouragement and hope.
 Especially to our elderly, who are the most vulnerable in this terrible crisis.